GoogleChrome/web.dev/src/site/content/en/blog/schemeful-samesite/index.md

 ### How are WebSockets affected?

-Websocket connections will still be considered same-site if they're the same secureness as the page:
+Websocket connections will still be considered same-site if they're the same secureness as the page.

-- Same-site:
+For same-site:
   - `wss://` ↔ `https://`
   - `ws://` ↔ `http://`

-- Cross-site:
+For cross-site:
   - `wss://` ↔ `http://`
   - `ws://` ↔ `https://`